 |Weight||85kg (13st 5lb)|

-Henry rose to prominence after excelling for England Under 18s before playing eight times for the Under 20s.
+Another of the ‘likely lads’ in the Kingsholm production line, he first played in the Premiership against Sale Sharks on March 14, 2008.
+Swindon-born Henry rose to prominence after excelling for the England U18 team and toured Australia with the squad before playing eight times for the U20 side.
 While on a dual registration for Moseley, he shared in one of the surprise results of the 2008-09 season when helping the club to beat Leeds Carnegie 23-18 in the EDF Energy National Trophy final at Twickenham.